Parent’s Guide for Teen Depression

 Although depression can be very distressing for teens and their families, there are many things you can do that will help them feel better.
 First, learn about teen depression and what you can do to help your child if they are experiencing it.

-Depression in teens and adults
+Parent’s Guide for Teen Depression and adults

 Depression in teenagers can be very different to depression in adults.
 These signs and symptoms are more common among teenagers than their adult counterparts.